 The best tools for project managers start with KPIs

 KPIs (key performance indicators) are the measuring sticks that determine whether your project is a smashing success or total bust.
-According to Florida Tech, KPIs for PMs include specific measurable tools that indicate how well your team is reaching its goal.
-When it comes to finding the best dashboard for your project, think about the measurable data that defines your success.
+According to Florida Tech, Project management KPIs include specific measurable tools that indicate how well your team is reaching its goal.
+When it comes to finding the best project dashboard, think about the measurable data that defines your success.
 For PMs, success involves the following three factors, and your project management tools should too:

 - Create a realistic timeline